zilliztech/doc_en/megawise/install_megawise_sql_en.md

    $ sudo docker exec -u `id -u` -it <$MegaWise_Container_ID> bash
    $ cd script && ./connect.sh
    ```
-MegaWise Docker creates a built-in database `postgres` after launch.
-A default user `zilliz` is created in the database.
-You will then be prompted to enter the password.
-The default password is `zilliz` .

    If the terminal displays the following information, you can assume that the connection to MegaWise is successful.

     ```bash
     psql (11.1)